 Preface is a first-year reading program that introduces students to the joy of academic inquiry.
 As such, it combines guided reading of a selected text with co-curricular events in which students discuss questions raised by the text with university, community and national experts.
 During this program, first-year students read the Preface text in English 101 and most University 101 courses and attend related events in both English 101 and 102.

-While Preface is geared primarily toward first-year students, it offers a calendar of events that are relevant to a wide range of University courses as well as the community.
+While Preface is geared primarily toward first-year students, it offers a calendar of events that are relevant to a wide range of university courses as well as the community.
 Therefore the events are planned in close cooperation with various departments and offices of USC Upstate and most events are free and open to the public.
-This fall, first-year writing students will read Ori and Rom Brafman’s Sway: The Irresistible Pull of Irrational Behavior.
+This fall, first-year writing students will read Fareed Zakaria's In Defense of a Liberal Education.

 The intent of this series of programs is to help USC Upstate first-year students make connections to each other and to the University, to practice skills that contribute to success in college, and to discuss how a deeper understanding of a shared reading can inform the way we make personal decisions and influence public policy today.

 For more information about previous Preface Program readings and events, see the

 Dr. Peter CasterDepartment Chair

 Resources for First-Year Students